VanAndelInstitute/ExpDesign2021/vignettes/project2_chunks/project2_tim.md

 _Question (not required)_: Can you overlay the two summaries above?
 (I can't.)

-_Question (not required)_: Is this also feasible for each combination of (mixture, method)?
-If so, how would you structure your resampling scheme?
+_Question (not required)_: Is it feasible to block on experiment x method?

+_Question (not required)_: How could you structure a scheme for the above?

+(Note that I might ask you to do something very much like this in project 3...)

+# An equivalence between hypothesis tests and confidence intervals

 Perhaps you've previously been told that it is not possible to exclude the possibility that two groups (or groups of samples) are equivalent at the 5%